screwyprof/nix-config/docs/DECISIONS.md

 **Future Me Notes:** For NPM packages: Always use `lib.fakeHash` for BOTH hashes when updating versions!
 The silent failure is the worst part - you think you updated but didn't.
 We should think about improving this process.

 ---

+## 003: Package markdown-tree-parser for BMad sharding

+**Context:** While investigating `BMad`'s document sharding feature (`*shard-doc`), discovered it expects `md-tree` command to be available but doesn't provide it.
+BMad assumes users will install `@kayvan/markdown-tree-parser` globally via npm.

+**The Discovery:** Found in `.bmad-core/tasks/shard-doc.md` that BMad checks for `markdownExploder: true` in config, then tries to run `md-tree explode` command.
+Without this tool, BMad falls back to manual sharding.

+**What we tried:**

+1. Check if `BMad` bundles the tool → No, it expects global install
+2. Look for alternative → None, BMad specifically needs `md-tree`
+3. Package it in Nix → Success!
+Provides exact command BMad expects

+**Outcome:** Created Nix package for markdown-tree-parser `v1.6.0`, added to flake overlays, included in `ai-tools.nix`.
+Now BMad's sharding works seamlessly without manual npm installs.

+**Future Me Notes:** This makes `BMad` more self-contained in our Nix environment.
+The `md-tree` command is now available system-wide.

+---